onenorth/social-sort/README.md

 The module provides an API to access the total number of views and social interactions for each item publicly displayed on a Sitecore site.

-Coming Soon: See the associated blog post at [onenorth.com/blog](http://www.onenorth.com/blog/#/grid) for the reasons and thoughts behind creating this module.
+See the associated [blog post](https://www.sitecore.net/learn/blogs/technical-blogs/mike-skutta/posts/2015/05/sorting-sitecore-items-by-popularity-using-google-analytics.aspx) for the reasons and thoughts behind creating this module.

 # Google Analytics
 Google Analytics is used to provide the data for the number of page views and social interactions.